cthoyt/cthoyt.github.io/mentorship.md

 title: Mentorship
 permalink: /mentorship/
 ---
+Mentorship is so much more than being a supervisor or a boss.
 As scientists, we owe a great deal to our mentors in the classroom and lab, each of whom altruistically invested their time and confidence in us.
 We can thank them by doing the same for others, the same as they did for us.